Certificate of Graduate Study in Social Policy Analysis

-The certificate is a stand-alone credential, or up to 12 credits may be transferred into the Master's in Public Policy and Management degree program.
+The certificate is a stand-alone credential, or up to 12 credits may be transferred into the Master's in Policy, Planning and Management degree program.

 Students must take four courses (12 credits) from among the following courses in the graduate programs at the Muskie School.
 If students have not previously completed an introductory-level microeconomics course (or equivalent), at the undergraduate or graduate level, they will be required to complete an undergraduate microeconomics course or PPM 611 Economics and Public Policy as part of the certificate.

 Required Courses (6 credits)

 - PPM 521 Social Justice Theory Policy and Planning

 Select two additional courses (6 credits) from the following:

 - CPD 502 Sustainable Communities and Sustainable Development